ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 the client can see but cannot check for correctness.
 As an example, the opaque public metadata might be a "fraud detection signal", computed on behalf of the Issuer, during token issuance.
-Generally speaking, Clients cannot determine if this value is generated honestly or otherwise a tracking vector.
+Generally speaking, Clients cannot determine if this value is generated in a way that permits tracking.

 Private metadata is that which Clients cannot observe as part of the token issuance flow.
 Such instantiations can be built on the Private Metadata Bit